knative/docs/serving/samples/build-private-repo-go/README.md

 #### Creating a deploy key

-You can set up a deploy key for your private Github repository following [these](https://developer.github.com/v3/guides/managing-deploy-keys/) instructions.
+You can set up a deploy key for a private Github repository following [these](https://developer.github.com/v3/guides/managing-deploy-keys/) instructions.
 The deploy key in the `build-bot.yaml` file in this folder is *real*;
 you do not need to change it for the sample to work.

 ```yaml